 If you or a loved one was injured due to another person's negligence, make sure you call a Hamilton personal injury lawyer at Young, Reverman & Mazzei to get your Free Consultation scheduled today.
-Young, Reverman & Mazzei L.P.A was founded in 1972 by experienced attorneys and their mission is to provide residents of Indiana with outstanding auto accident and personal injury representation.
+Young, Reverman & Mazzei L.P.A was founded in 1972 by experienced attorneys and their mission is to provide residents of Ohio with outstanding auto accident and personal injury representation.
 This is why we fight vigorously at all times for our clients.
 We understand just how devastating injuries by the negligence or wrongdoing of that others can cause.
 We are fully committed to assisting you with recovering the maximum amount of compensation possible for your suffering and losses.

 At times, it isn't too difficult to obtain a reasonable amount of compensation to cover your personal injuries without assistance from a Hamilton personal injury lawyer.
 For example, if you have been in an auto accident that caused some minor injuries and caused just a couple of hundred dollars in damage to your vehicle, you can file an insurance claim successfully by yourself and recover the amount of compensation that you need for your injuries.
-However, there are certain circumstances where it will be important for you to have a personal injury attorney in Indiana in order to have the best chance of obtaining the compensation that you deserve and need for all of the various types of damages you have suffered.
+However, there are certain circumstances where it will be important for you to have a personal injury attorney in Ohio in order to have the best chance of obtaining the compensation that you deserve and need for all of the various types of damages you have suffered.
 That include circumstances that involve the following:

 At Young, Reverman & Mazzei, our lawyers work solely on a contingency fee basis, which means that you will not owe us any money out of pocket.
 We will not be paid until and unless your case ends with a successful settlement.
 At that point, our fee will just be a small percentage of your settlement amount or verdict.
 Also, we provide free consultations with any obligation, so we can review your potential claim and its merits to determine whether there are sufficient grounds or not for you to file a lawsuit.
 We can also provide you with the necessary legal guidance for establishing whether or not filing a claim is the best option for your situation.
 Below are some of the most important benefits that come with hiring a Hamilton personal injury lawyer: